JamesLorello/Echofoam-Falsifiability-suite/README.md

 ```
 Adjust the parameters to explore different sphere sizes, angular extents and terrain bumpiness.
 Use `--show` to display an updating 3D view.
 A final `weather_sphere.png` image is also saved.

+## Game Engine Prototype
+See [docs/game_engine.md](docs/game_engine.md) for a small Pygame-based demo.
+The `tension_game.py` script shows how "echofoam logic" can drive gameplay using a simple tension metric.